zkessin/testing-erlang-book/README.md

 feel free.

-If you are adding a new chapter please add a link into "book.doc" in the "New Chapters" section
+If you are adding a new chapter please add a link into "book.asciidoc.html" in the "New Chapters" section

 ## Style Guide

-Each chapter should be its own file named <topic.doc> So unit tests are *eunit.doc* There should also be a directory *eunit* with sub directories *images* and *src* that contains source code, figures and so on for each chapter.
+Each chapter should be its own file named <topic.asciidoc> So unit tests are *eunit.asciidoc* There should also be a directory *eunit* with sub directories *images* and *src* that contains source code, figures and so on for each chapter.